-Deploying Cloud Foundry across three or more AZs and assigning multiple component instances to different AZ locations lets a deployment operate uninterrupted when entire AZs become unavailable.
-Cloud Foundry maintains its availability as long as a majority of the AZs remain accessible.
+Deploying App Cloud across three or more AZs and assigning multiple component instances to different AZ locations lets a deployment operate uninterrupted when entire AZs become unavailable.
+App Cloud maintains its availability as long as a majority of the AZs remain accessible.
 For example, a three-AZ deployment stays up when one entire AZ goes down, and a five-AZ deployment can withstand an outage of up to two AZs with no impact on uptime.

 Production environments should use a highly-available customer-provided load balancing solution that does the following:

 - Provides load balancing to each of the App Cloud Router IP addresses

 - Supports SSL termination with wildcard DNS location